 As I noted in my rebuttal to AAII, you do not have to sell assets to use your equity in a Bank On Yourself policy to invest it elsewhere or to make purchases.
 And some companies will even pay you the exact same guaranteed cash value increase and dividend as though you hadn’t borrowed a dime.

 This is true for “non-direct recognition” policies, which don’t “recognize” you have taken a loan when crediting dividends.
-The policies recommended by the Bank On Yourself Authorized Advisors meet the requirements that maximize the power of the concept.
-These advisors also have advanced training in how to structure policies to maximize the growth of your cash value and minimize the taxes.
-To get a referral to an Authorized Advisor, simply request a free Analysis that will show you how much your financial picture could improve if you added Bank On Yourself to your financial plan.
+The policies recommended by the Bank On Yourself Professionals meet the requirements that maximize the power of the concept.
+These Professionals also have advanced training in how to structure policies to maximize the growth of your cash value and minimize the taxes.
+To get a referral to a Bank On Yourself Professional, simply request a free Analysis that will show you how much your financial picture could improve if you added Bank On Yourself to your financial plan.

 And Will posed the question…